GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

 ~~~
 {: #fig-client-channel-states title="States a channel from the clients point of view."}

-When the server has asked the client to join a channel, it also sends MC_INTEGRITY frames ({{channel-integrity-frame}}) to enable the client to verify packet integrity before processing the packet.
+When the server has asked the client to join a channel and has not received any MC_STATE frames {{client-channel-state-frame}} with state Declined Join or Left, it also sends MC_INTEGRITY frames ({{channel-integrity-frame}}) to enable the client to verify packet integrity before processing the packet.
-A client MUST NOT decode packets for a channel for which it has not received an applicable MC_ANNOUNCE ({{channel-announce-frame}}), or for which it has not received a matching packet hash in an MC_INTEGRITY ({{channel-integrity-frame}}) frame.
+A client MUST NOT decode packets for a channel for which it has not received an applicable MC_ANNOUNCE ({{channel-announce-frame}}), or for which it has not received a matching packet hash in an MC_INTEGRITY ({{channel-integrity-frame}}) frame, or for which it has not received an applicable MC_KEY frame {{channel-key-frame}}.

 {{fig-frame-exchange}} shows the frames that are being exchanged about and over a channel during the lifetime of an example channel.